 Healthcare Tax Exclusion

-Each tax year, after you retire or exit DROP, as a Retired Public Safety Officer, you may be eligible to exclude up to $3,000 from your annual gross income for health and dental insurance premiums that are deducted directly from your monthly pension payments.
-Health Insurance Premium Reimbursement participants do not qualify for this tax benefit.
+Each tax year, after you retire or exit DROP, as a Retired Public Safety Officer, you may be eligible to exclude up to $3,000 from your annual gross income for certain health and insurance premiums.

 The following is a summary of the rules:

 The Healthcare Enhancement for Local Public Safety Retirees Act (“HELPS Act”) was enacted in Section 845 of the Pension Protection Act of 2006 (“PPA ‘06″).
 The HELPS Act added section 402(l) to the Internal Revenue Code (“Code”).
 Section 402(l) permits certain taxpayers to exclude from their gross income distributions up to $3,000 annually from an eligible governmental plan used to pay qualified health insurance premiums of an eligible retired public safety officer and his or her spouse and dependents.

 Who is a qualified public safety employee for purposes of the exclusion?

 All retired Los Angeles firefighters and police officers who retired on or after achieving eligibility for normal retirement or who retired on a disability retirement meet the definition.

 Deferred vested members who left prior to being eligible to retire are not eligible until they have retired from LAFPP.